OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 | __Telling PII Subject about third party services__ | Marketing Third Parties | False | False |

 #### Guidance on Purpose(s)

-(TBR)
+ Repeat the following set of fields as many times as necessary to set out the purpose(s) for collection (TBR)
 * Each purpose MUST link the service name to at least one explicit and specific purpose.
 * Each purpose SHOULD contain an external reference to an on and off preference for this purpose.